umee-network/umee/x/leverage/README.md

 ### Accepted Assets

-At the foundation of the `leverage` module is the [Token Registry](#token-registry), which contains a list of accepted types.
+At the foundation of the `leverage` module is the _Token Registry_, which contains a list of accepted types.

 This list is controlled by governance.
 Assets that are not in the token registry are nor available for borrowing or supplying.